Deepti1206/deepti1206.github.io/docs/index.md

 **RESEARCH QUESTION 1**
 ### Does the city make a difference in how much a population uses preventative services?
 The usage of preventative services and healthy behaviors are likely, the variables within the study that a city can directly influence, which may therefore impact health outcomes.
-To verify that theory, we'll start with preventative services, which include things like:
+To verify that theory, I'll start with preventative services, which include things like:
 * "Current lack of health insurance among adults aged 18–64 Years," (ACCESS2)
 * "Visits to doctor for routine checkup within the past Year among adults aged >=18 Years," (CHECKUP)
 * Fecal occult blood test, sigmoidoscopy, or colonoscopy among adults aged 50–75 Years," (COLON_SCREEN)